 A cryptographic hash is carefully designed to resist even deliberate attempts to subvert it, by mixing, mincing, shredding and liquidising its input so thoroughly that, at least in theory:

 - You can’t create a file that comes out with a predefined hash by any method better than chance.

 - You can’t find two files that “collide”, i.e. have the same hash (whatever it might be), by any method better than chance.

 - You can’t work out anything about the structure of the input, including its length, from the hash alone.

-Of these, MD5 has been found not to have enough "mix-mince-shred-and-liquidise" in its algorithm, with the result that you can find two files with the same hash very much faster than by chance.
+Of these, MD5 has been found not to have enough “mix-mince-shred-and-liquidise” in its algorithm, with the result that you can comparatively easily find two different files with the same hash.

 This means it does not meet its original cryptographic promise – so do not use it in any new project.